Biden tests negative for COVID-19, ends 'strict isolation' | Health

 - United States

-President Joe Biden is ending his COVID-19 isolation after testing negative for the virus on Tuesday night and again on Wednesday.
+President Joe Biden looked forward to ending his COVID-19 isolation Wednesday after testing negative for the virus on Tuesday night and again on Wednesday morning.

-That's according to a letter the White House released Wednesday from Biden's physician.
+He quickly arranged to deliver remarks in the Rose Garden around midday.

-Dr. Kevin O'Connor writes that Biden has completed his course of treatment with the drug Paxlovid and remains free of fever.
-O'Connor says that given those factors and the pair of negative tests, Biden will discontinue his “strict isolation” measures.
+“Back to the Oval,” Biden tweeted after the White House released the latest daily update from his doctor confirming that he was clear to end the isolation period that is required after someone tests positive for the coronavirus.
+Biden, 79, tested positive last week.

-In fact, Biden is scheduled to appear in the White House Rose Garden around midday Wednesday.
+Biden's tweet included a photo of a rapid COVID-19 test with the line showing a negative result.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)